Dee Bradley Baker: Further animation voice-over work

 In 2005, Baker landed a role as Klaus Heisler, an Olympic ski jumper from Germany who was body-swapped into a goldfish, in the primetime cartoon sitcom American Dad!
-The series has run for over 15 seasons on Fox and TBS.
+The series has run for 20 seasons on Fox and TBS.
 In an interview with Pop Break, Baker said that he liked playing Klaus because he loves the German language, the part was well written, and it is not stressful on his voice.
 He compared the rehearsals to being on The Carol Burnett Show.
-He participated in American Dad panels at San Diego Comic-Con 2010 2012, and 2014; and the New York Comic-Con in 2014.
+He participated in American Dad panels at San Diego Comic-Con in 2010, 2012, and 2014; and the New York Comic Con in 2014.
 In 2017, he received a nomination for the Primetime Emmy Award for Outstanding Character Voice-Over Performance for Klaus in the episode "Fight or Flight".
+He also voices other characters on the show, most notably Rogu, a homunculi tumor that came off of Roger.

 His voicing of council member Tarrlok in Korra garnered a nomination for the Behind the Voice Actors (BTVA) Voice Acting Award in 2012.
 In addition to television shows, Baker voiced characters in many animated and live action animation films, including some of the classic ghost monsters in Scooby-Doo 2: Monsters Unleashed, and Maurice in Happy Feet.
 He also had roles in the Scooby-Doo!
 Mystery Incorporated TV series and its direct-to-video releases.

 Baker was involved in the Star Wars: The Clone Wars film released in 2008 and its television series afterwards which ran for seven seasons.
 He provided the voices for not only the characters Captain Rex and Commander Cody, but also all the supporting clone troopers, the last of which he received an Annie Award nomination for Voice Acting in a Television Production in 2012.
-He has also reprised the role of the of Captain Rex in Star Wars Rebels, beginning with its second season.
+He has also reprised the role of Captain Rex in Star Wars Rebels, beginning with its second season.
 He also provided the voice of Boba Fett for Star Tours – The Adventures Continue.
 In the 2011 Family Guy episode "It's a Trap!", a parody of the Star Wars film Return of the Jedi, he voiced Klaus as Admiral Ackbar.
 In 2021, he reprised the role of the clones in the Clone Wars spin-off The Bad Batch, including the titular group of experimental clones.
+In 2023, he was announced as a voice actor in the Star Wars Outlaws video game, playing Nix, Kay Vess's loyal companion.